• Skip to primary navigation

 Instructions

-• Add all ingredients to a food processor and blitz for a minute or two until a fine moist crumb forms.
+• Add 1 ½ cups almond meal, 2 tablespoons unsweetened cocoa powder, 18 medjool dates, pitted and room temperature and 4 tablespoons sugar free chocolate spread (or peanut butter) to a food processor and blitz for a minute or two until a fine moist crumb forms.

 • Remove blade from food processor and roll mixture into 12 bliss balls. (use an ice cream scoop if you want to them to all be exactly the same size, otherwise you can just measure it by eye)

-• Combine additional almond meal and cocoa powder into a small bowl and roll each ball.
+• Combine 2 tablespoons almond meal and 1 tablespoon unsweetened cocoa powder into a small bowl and roll each ball.

 • Store them in an air tight container in the fridge for 1 week.